January 26, 2022

 Perhaps this was not as clear as it could be in the assignment, but you must get at least one strong secondary source per response you write.
 This is not Spark Notes or Wikipedia.
 You must use Galileo to find a book or an article from a scholarly journal as the minimum for your research component.[2]
 This will not only help you become better readers, but these secondary sources will model how critical analyses should be written.
 Even if you just summarize your critic’s central argument, you are adding a unique, critical perspective to the discussion.
 With expert help, your ideas will become deeper and more nuanced.
 A deep, nuanced analysis is our goal in our responses.

 While what we posted was a good start, most did not go much deeper than the surface level of analysis.
 Most of you sympathized with Charlie (me, too), but never asked why or if he even deserved our sympathy.
 Can we feel sympathy but use the evidence to conclude that Charlie was not ready to gain custody of Honoria?
 She was more mature than he!
 No one discussed the importance of economics in the story when it lies at the center of Marion’s antipathy.
 This would not be evident without a close reading of the text.
-Again, scholarly analyses help us to delve deeper into the text.
+Again, scholarly analyses help us to get below the surface of the text.

 Did you notice how posts that came later in the discussion did not seem to add anything new or seemed repetitive?
 Again, research will help with this.